Virginia Women's Tennis | Virginia will face Texas A&M in the NCAA quarterfinals - ExBulletin

 Virginia Women's Tennis | Virginia will face Texas A&M in the NCAA quarterfinals

-CHARLOTTESVILLE, Va.
-The Virginia women's tennis team (25-4) will take on Texas A&M (25-7) in the quarterfinals of the 2024 NCAA Women's Tennis Championship on Friday, May 17 at 5:00 PM ET.
-The match will be played at the Michael and Anne Greenwood Tennis Center on the campus of Oklahoma State University in Stillwater, Oklahoma.
+STILLWATER, OK.
+The Virginia women's tennis team (25-5) suffered a 4-1 loss to Texas A&M (26-7) in the quarterfinals of the 2024 NCAA Womens Tennis Championship on Friday (May 17) at the Michael and Anne Greenwood Tennis Center on campus from Oklahoma State University in Stillwater, Oklahoma.

+Virginia won the doubles point, but Texas A&M posted singles wins on courts one, three, five and six to win the match and advance to the semifinals.

+Sophomore Meggie Navarro and senior Sara Ziodato opened the match with a 6-4 win at No. 3 doubles.
+The Aggies took right two to tie the game.

 MATCH NOTES